The Benefits You Earned - The Benefits You Deserve

 The future of Social Security and Medicare depends on our ability to continue financing the programs without hurting those senior citizens that depend on their benefits.
 As a member of the Ways and Means Committee, which oversees both Medicare and Social Security, I have been working to protect both of these vital programs.

-Recently, I was proud to help author the Affordable Care Act, which strengthened the Medicare program and extended the life of the Medicare Trust Fund.
+I was proud to help author the Affordable Care Act, which strengthened the Medicare program and extended the life of the Medicare Trust Fund.
 Because of the Affordable Care Act, Medicare now covers important preventive health services, such as mammograms and cancer screenings without copays or deductibles.
 Additionally, Medicare beneficiaries can now receive an annual wellness check-up every year free of charge.
 The health reform law also helped seniors reduce their out-of-pocket drug costs by providing discounts and rebates to seniors who reach the prescription drug coverage gap, commonly referred to as the “donut hole.”
-The Affordable Care Act will completely close the donut hole by 2020.

 When it comes to Social Security, I believe that we can find a solution to achieve long-term sustainability without cutting benefits.
 However, one fact is clear: privatization of Social Security is not the answer.
 Privatization means that your Social Security benefits would be placed in the hands of the very same Wall Street traders whose irresponsible speculation created the worst economic crisis since the Great Depression.
 Can you imagine if what happened to many Americans 401(k) retirement plans during the recent recession happened to everyone’s Social Security benefits?
 It would have been an absolute disaster for most senior citizens, for many of whom Social Security is their sole source of income.